I Helped Create The Johnson & Johnson Vaccine

 Advertisement

-“When we looked into the data more deeply, we realized that across countries and virus lineages, or variants, we have very high protection against severe COVID-19.
+“When we looked into the data more deeply, we realised that across countries and virus lineages, or variants, we have very high protection against severe COVID-19.
 About 85%.
-Full protection against hospitalization.
+Full protection against hospitalisation.
 And we had no deaths in the vaccine group, when there were deaths in the group that received the placebo shot in our trial.
 That is quite an amazing result after one dose.”

 What’s been your biggest challenge and your biggest win?